kosmiq/ABCWebb/README.md

 To see it in action (and use) please visit http://www.abcwebb.se

+Feel free to use bits and pieces as you like (for the fonts, please see their respective licenses).
+Please do not simply copy/paste the theme.
+Use it and do something good of it for yourself.

 Theme has been created by Tor Raswill.
 ABCWebb is owned and operated by Nordic e-handel KB.